 EVP, Head of Environmental & Regulatory Affairs/Founder

-Amy McCrae Kessler is EVP, Head of Environmental & Regulatory Affairs and a Founding Member of Turning Earth, LLC.¬† She is a Member of the Board of Directors of the American Biogas Council where she currently serves as Co-Chair of the Council‚Äôs Federal Legislative and Regulatory Affairs Committee and Co-Chair of the Anaerobic Digestion Co-Products Working Group.¬† A Member of the Board since 2010, she served as Vice Chair of the American Biogas Council from 2012-2013 and Co-Chair of the Council‚Äôs Legislative and Regulatory Affairs Committee from 2010-2012, building the ABC‚Äôs most popular program from the ground up.
+Amy McCrae Kessler is EVP, Head of Environmental & Regulatory Affairs and a Founding Member of Turning Earth, LLC.¬† She is Vice Chair of the Board of Directors of the American Biogas Council where she currently serves as Co-Chair of the Council‚Äôs Federal Legislative and Regulatory Affairs Committee and Co-Chair of the Anaerobic Digestion Co-Products Working Group.¬† A Member of the Board since 2010, she served as Vice Chair of the American Biogas Council from 2012-2013 and Co-Chair of the Council‚Äôs Legislative and Regulatory Affairs Committee from 2010-2012, building the ABC‚Äôs most popular program from the ground up.

 Prior to launching Turning Earth, Ms. Kessler practiced environmental, international environmental and administrative law at Arnold & Porter, LLP in New York and Freshfields Bruckhaus Deringer in London.
 Ms. Kessler has advised clients on a broad range of environmental issues in the context of litigation, regulatory compliance, permitting and corporate, banking and real estate transactions.¬† In addition, she has counseled sovereign states on a variety of environmental issues.